achenxu/bash-scripts/README.md

-simple collection of bash scripts, so far just for CentOS 7
+simple collection of bash scripts. tested with centos 7 on virtualbox